Wall Street has biggest pullback of the year, led by tech

 The broader economic picture is still not clear enough to see whether the Fed’s fight against inflation is working well enough to avoid a recession.
 Several major banks have forecast at least a mild recession at some point in 2023.

+Treasury yields fell broadly as traders reviewed the latest economic data.
+The 10-year Treasury yield, which influences interest rates on mortgages and other loans, fell to 3.37% from 3.55% late Tuesday.

-Investors are also reviewing the latest batch of corporate earnings to get more insight into how inflation and consumer spending are affecting profits and revenue.
-PNC Financial Services Group fell 5.4% after reporting weak earnings.
+Investors also reviewed the latest batch of corporate earnings to get more insight into how inflation and consumer spending are affecting profits and revenue.
+PNC Financial Services Group fell 6% after reporting weak earnings.

 ——